Nyki-Anderson/shape-share/docs/README.md

 > I am not compensated in anyway by the products or companies I am about to shower with praise.
 I just get really passionate about my tools.

 ## Note-Taking and Organization
 When it comes to organizing my research and task management, I have jumped around between Evernote, OneNote, and even Apple Reminders (I know…).
 But until recently, nothing was really satisfying my need to keep a centralized brain-dump that easily kept track of all the things my ADHD brain tries to forget.
-In walks, **Obsidian**.
+In walks **Obsidian**.
 If you’ve never heard of it here’s a link to their [website](https://obsidian.md).
 It’s free though I pay for syncing purposes.
 I have only been using it for a few months and I’m just now delving into the really awesome stuff that makes it a truly one-of-a-kind app.

 First off, it’s a note-taking app written entirely in their own flavor of Markdown language.
 Similar to Github Markdown, **Obsidian** allows you to format your notes using common Markdown notation and configurable Hotkeys.
 When I say it’s customizable, I mean there is an open API that supports custom **CSS** as well **Javascript** commands.
 If you’re like me and don’t know what the heck to do with all that, the **Obsidian** community has you covered.
 They churn out gorgeous typesetting themes and plugins that make this app a must have for project (or school) management.